-If you don’t have a CRM in place, the answer is probably “No”.
-Not having a CRM in place constantly puts your customer service team in “react” mode.
-They’re not handling customer issues proactively which can create chaos.
+If you don’t have a CRM in place, the answer is probably “No.” Not having a CRM in place puts your customer service team in constant “react” mode.
+As a result, they’re not handling customer issues proactively, which can create chaos.

-The result is your customer service team gets to a point where their day is running them.
-They’re not running their day.
-Not only does this affect your customer service performance, but it can affect your employee morale.
+Your customer service team gets to a point where their day is running them.
+But, unfortunately, they’re not running their day.
+This affects your customer service performance, but it can affect your employee morale.